VU-TRI-SY/Cpp-343/343-svg-LinhHuynh17/self-evaluation.md

 - If the program does not compile or gives a segmentation error when compiled, the maximum possible grade is 50%.
 No need to continue with the rest of self-evaluation

-Q: -1 for each compilation warning, min -3: ENTER_NUMBER
+Q: -1 for each compilation warning, min -3: 1

 - Check under *1.
 Compiles without warnings*
 - If the warning message is addressed in README.md, including how the programmer tried to address it, no deductions

-Q: -1 for each clang-tidy warning, min -3: ENTER_NUMBER
+Q: -1 for each clang-tidy warning, min -3: 1

 - Check under *3. clang-tidy warnings*
 - If the warning message is addressed in README.md, including how the programmer tried to address it, no deductions

-Q: -1 for each clang-format warning, min -3: ENTER_NUMBER
+Q: -1 for each clang-format warning, min -3: 1

 - Check under *4. clang-format does not find any formatting issues*

-Q: Runs and produces correct output: ENTER_NUMBER
+Q: Runs and produces correct output: 1

 - N/A for this assignment, enter 0 if proper SVG file is produced